David A. Kenny

 GAPIM_I

 This app conducts an Group Actor-Partner Interdependence Model Analysis of group data where each person is measured.
 I thank Randi Garcia who assisted me earlier on this project and T. M. L. Kaufman and Leon Mait who assisted me more recently.
 Man-Nok Wong also provided key technical advice.
 THIS PROGRAM IS EXPERIMENTAL AND ONE SHOULD BE VERY CAUTIOUS ABOUT THE RESULTS PRODUCED BY THIS APP.
-The estimation used is based on a method presented in Kenny, D. A., & Garcia, R. (2012), Using the Actor-Partner Interdependence Model to Study the Effects of Group Composition, Small Group Research, 43, 468-496, which can be downloaded at disadvantages\doc\GAPIM.pdf.
+The estimation used is based on a method presented in Kenny, D. A., & Garcia, R. (2012), Using the Actor-Partner Interdependence Model to Study the Effects of Group Composition, Small Group Research, 43, 468-496, which can be downloaded here.

 The basic model analysis allows for four effects.
 Consider gender as the group composition variable.
 First, there is X, the gender of the actor or respondent or the Actor Effect.
 Second, there is X' the gender of the other members in the group or the Others Effect.
 Third, there is I, the match between the gender of the actor and the others in the group or Actor-Others Similarity.
 Fourth, there is the similarity of the others in the group or Others Similarity.
 Each variable is scaled when 1 is the maximum and -1 the theoretical minimum.
 The program allow for non-dichotomous X variables and covariates.
 Groups must contain at least three persons.